colinwhitten97/Deep-Learning-MD/README.md

 `
 The command `deepmd` in the input file calls the DeePMD model to compute the atomic interactions in the MD simulations.
 The parameter `graph.pb` is the file containing the frozen model. `pair.coeff` should be left blank.

+# Workflow from 0

+First, you need .xyz files to describe the coordinate systems for the molecules you wish to simulate.
+You can draw molecules and generate .xyz files easily and for free [here.](https://www.cheminfo.org/Chemistry/Cheminformatics/FormatConverter/index.html) All of the files of this type used in my project are given as examples in the folder "molecule_files."

+If you'd like to generate randomly sampled configurations use [PACKMOL.](http://m3g.iqm.unicamp.br/packmol/home.shtml).
+The packmol configurations I used are in the folders "packmol_configurations" and "large_mixture_simulations."

+In order to obtain ab initio first principles data from SIESTA, the executable file generated from install is necessary to run a simulation.
+The "packmol_configurations" folder contains a python script "xyztosiesta.py" which converts .xyz files to very simple SIESTA inputs.
+Some user input is required, but not much at all.
+To run the SIESTA simulation, you need to navigate to the folder containing the SIESTA input .fdf file and the pseudopotentials (.psf) for each element in the atomic configurations.
+For this project, the pseudopotentials were acquired from the [SIESTA GGA pseudopotentials database.](https://departments.icmab.es/leem/SIESTA_MATERIAL/Databases/Pseudopotentials/periodictable-gga-abinit.html) Then, enter into the command prompt the navigation to the /Obj directory containing the SIESTA executable:
+`../../Obj/siesta < input.fdf > output.out`

+I have some examples of SIESTA inputs in the folder "single_SIESTA_inputs" and outputs in the "single_SIESTA_outputs" folder.
+The inputs and outputs for my other atomic configurations are in the "pair_simulations" folder.

+Then, convert the SIESTA (or whatever first-principles data you obtained) output files to the .npy sets used by deepmd-kit.
+First install dpdata:

+`pip install dpdata`

+There is a very simple python script which converts SIESTA outputs to .npy system sets "2siestatonpy.py."
+After converting all these systems into systems, and follow the training process outlined in the folder "systems_for_training."
+The correct configuration of systems is outlined here, along with an example .JSON script.
+Invoke the training by:
+`python -m deepmd train input.json`

 # Pitfalls and Troubleshooting